What is parchment?

 Due to its durability and versatility, parchment has been used as a writing medium for over two millennia.
-The Declaration of Independence was originally written on parchment.
-UK Acts of Parliament were printed on parchment up until beginning of 2016.
 From 15th century onwards, it was used mostly on book bindings and for paintings.
 Baroque and Jugendstil painters preferred it to achieve natural skin tones.

-Today, parchment is used in more contemporary ways such as wall paneling, furniture covering, jewelry and gift items among others.
+Today, parchment is used in more contemporary ways including as wall panels, furniture wrapping.

 How it is made?